5 Cybersecurity Threats Facing Kosovo Businesses

 How to Prepare

 The businesses that weather cyberattacks best are those that prepare before an incident, not after.
-Start with a security assessment to identify your highest-risk exposures, implement MFA everywhere, ensure your backups are offline and tested regularly, and invest in staff awareness training.
-PRCONNECT works with organisations across Kosovo to build practical, budget-appropriate security programmes that reduce real risk rather than simply checking compliance boxes.
+Start with a security assessment to identify your highest-risk exposures, implement MFA on critical accounts, ensure backups are isolated and tested regularly, and invest in staff awareness training.
+A useful security programme should prioritise the risks that matter to the organisation instead of treating compliance as the finish line.